Frederik-D-Weber/zmax_edf_merge_converter/README.md

                                     [--zmax_ppgparser_timeout ZMAX_PPGPARSER_TIMEOUT]
                                     [--zmax_lite] [--no_overwrite]
                                     [--exclude_empty_channels] [--write_zip]
-                                    parent_dir_path
+                                    parent_dir_paths [parent_dir_paths ...]

 This is useful software to reuse EDF from zmax to repackage the original exported EDFs and reparse them if necessary or zip them.
 Copyright 2022, Frederik D. Weber

 positional arguments:
-  parent_dir_path       A path to the parent folder where the data is stored
+  parent_dir_paths      A path or multiple paths to the parent folder where
-                        and to be initialized
+                        the data is stored and converted from (and by default also converted to)

 optional arguments:
   -h, --help            show this help message and exit